shahid129/my-sub-my-way/README.md

 ### As a Owner of The Game.
 As a owner of the game, I want:
 - The user to know how to order from the main screen.
-- The user to be given option, that if they would like to order more sub.
+- The user to be given the option to order multiple subs.

 ## Design

 ### Why I chose this project
 When it comes to building and designing a project, the first question that comes to my mind is, what am I going to build? when I googled for ideas it gave me millions of options and ideas that I could do.
 Games like tic tac toe, hangman, battleship, guess the number, and building a calculator are great options.
 I thought of making a hangman game.
-When I started building hangman, I found myself in a state of lost.
-The codes of these games are easily available all over the internet and I found myself looking for a solution all the time.
+When I started building hangman, I found myself to be uninspired.
+The code for this game was easily available on the internet and i found myself searching for the answers rather than thinking for myself.
 This is when I said I need to build something by myself.
 I need to sweat my brain because that's the only way to learn something.
 That is when I came with the idea of building this project.
-The project calls an API to send and receive data and it manipulates those data to display required information to the user.
+The project calls an API to send and receive the data and it then manipulates this data to display the required information to the user.

 ### Basic Design
 Basic design of the game was built using the lucidchart website.
 The logic of the game was implemented in the chart.
 Once I was satisfied with the logic, I started to code.
-I tried not to use too many colors and make the terminal look messy.
+I tried not to use too many colors so that the terminal would not look messy.
 The colors used are as follows:
 - Green - for user inputs
 - White - Most of the text